martheberget/cs50-psets/README.md

 The code in this project leverages the **libcs50** library.
 To execute the code samples locally, you'll first need to install the library.
 Detailed instructions for this process are provided below.

+#### Prerequisite

-Keep in mind that you need to have a valid C compiler installed on your system prior to installing the library.
-For Unix-based systems such as macOS and Linux, the **clang** or **gcc** compiler is typically pre-installed.
+- You need to have a valid C compiler installed on your system prior to installing the library.
+If you're using a Unix-based system like macOS or Linux, you probably already have the **clang** or **gcc** compiler installed.

 ### Installation Process for Linux and Mac